 In partnership with Mott&Bow.

-Denim is not traditionally a travel-friendly fabric.
-In fact, cotton like that is stiff, hard to wash, slow to dry, and doesn’t have any particularly special properties like thermo-regulating or antimicrobial.
+Denim is not what a contemporary traveller would call a travel-friendly fabric.
+Although it’s super tough and fashion-wise, goes with *everything*, it’s missing some basic more technical benefits.
+In fact, cotton like denim is stiff, hard to wash, slow to dry, and doesn’t have any particularly special properties like being thermo-regulating or antimicrobial.
 However, there’s nothing quite like the confidence you get from wearing your favourite pair of jeans.
-So, how do you decide if you should bring them on your next trip?
+So, how do you decide if you should bring jeans on your next trip?
 Read on!

 If you’re on vacation for example, your day might look wildly different than what you would have at home, where you love your jeans.
 If you’re in a warmer climate or on vacation (or both!), it may inspire you to wear breezier, more relaxed items or a white summer jean with a looser fit!